 Before coming to WSYR-TV, Kate started her broadcast career from just down I-81 as the Weekend Meteorologist/Weekday Multi-Media Journalist for WICZ-TV Fox40 in Binghamton, NY.

 In her spare time, Kate loves to spend time with her friends and growing family.
-She and her sports anchor/reporter husband Erik are first time parents, raising their daughter in the Syracuse suburbs.
-They also have a rescue dog, a Shih Tzu named “Franzen,” who they love to pieces.
+She and her fellow broadcaster husband Erik are parents to three busy and amazing daughters.